verge-io/docs/docs/knowledge-base/posts/db-best-practices.md

 ## Database Performance Adjustments
 <br>

-### Below are the best practices for running most databases and database applications on Microsoft Windows in VeregOS.
+### Below are the best practices for running most databases and database applications on Microsoft Windows in VergeOS.
 <br>

 - **Locate** backups on VergeOS for best performance.